Makc03/GradeCalc/README.md

 which then leads the program to crash;
 so just use the program as intended and all is well with life :)

+also in order for the intended data to save in the db;
+you need to hit the calculate button, then save;
+or else either the last thing you put in there wills= save or nothing will